thorio/ansible-aura/README.md

 The following functionalities are implemented:

- - installation of a package
+ - installation of a package.
- - upgrade of all AUR packages
+ - upgrade of all AUR packages.

 To install this module, you can either: